pagkly/Zed/Investopedia3/Upstream Guarantee.md

 ## Upstream vs. Downstream Guarantees

 An upstream guarantee, like a downstream guarantee in which the parent company guarantees the subsidiary company’s debt, does not have to be recorded as a liability on the balance sheet.
-However, it is disclosed as a [contingent liability](https://www.investopedia.com/terms/c/contingentliability.asp), including any provisions that might enable the guarantor to recover funds paid out in a guarantee.
+However, it is disclosed as a [[contingent liability]](https://www.investopedia.com/terms/c/contingentliability.asp), including any provisions that might enable the guarantor to recover funds paid out in a guarantee.

 A downstream guarantee can be undertaken in order to help a subsidiary company obtain debt financing that it otherwise would be unable to obtain, or to obtain funds at [interest rates](https://www.investopedia.com/terms/i/interestrate.asp) that would be lower than it could obtain without the guarantee from its parent company.